 prior to being occupied.
 All smoke detectors must be hard-wired with battery back-up.
 A

 “final electrical sticker” must be affixed to the electrical panel.

 Failure to abide by the above rules will constitute a violation of the building code and you will be subject to a fine for each offense.

 Upon completion of a project, the owner or applicant must obtain an occupancy permit by completing an Application for Certificate of Zoning Compliance.
-The occupancy permit is paid for at the at the time the building permit is applied for.
+The occupancy permit is paid for at the time the building permit is applied for.
 An occupancy permit will be granted after the building inspector does a final inspection and approves all construction and no one may occupy the structure until a permit is issued.